zseta/scylladb-docs-homepage/manual/master/operating-scylla/admin-tools/scylla-sstable.md

 <a id="scylla-sstable-sstable-content"></a>
  for more details.
+Component digests will be validated if present in the scylla-metadata component.
 Any parsing errors will also be detected, but after successful parsing the validation will happen on the fragment level.
 The following things are validated: